-Poor Nursing Home Management Hurts Residents
+Poor Nursing Home Management Hurts Residents in South Carolina

-Staffing issues impact nearly every aspect of care for the residents of a nursing home, and it is up to you to speak up when you suspect your loved one may not be receiving the care that he or she is due.
-Make sure that you are familiar with and can recognize the signs of nursing home abuse, and know that there are many resources available from the National Center on Elder Abuse.
+Staffing issues impact nearly every aspect of resident care, and it is often up to family members or friends to speak up when they suspect inadequate treatment.
+Make sure that you are familiar with the signs of nursing home abuse, and know that there are many resources available from the National Center on Elder Abuse.